sonic-net/SONiC/doc/SONiC_202305_Release_Notes.md

 # Contributors

 SONiC community would like to thank all the contributors from various companies and the individuals who has contributed for the release.
-Special thanks to the major contributors - AvizNetworks, Broadcom, Celestica, Cisco, Dell, Edge-core, Google, Innovium, Intel, Marvell, Microsoft, Nvidia, Xflow Research Inc.
+Special thanks to the major contributors - AvizNetworks, Broadcom, Celestica, Cisco, Dell, Edge-core, Google, Innovium, Intel, Marvell, Microsoft, Nvidia, xFlow Research Inc.

 <br>